-- “O Mensch, gib acht,” (O May, Pay Heed) from Symphony No. 3, Gustav Mahler featuring Mikaela Bennett
+“O Mensch, gib acht” (O Man, Pay Heed) from Symphony No. 3 by Gustav Mahler featuring Rosena Hill Jackson

-- “In Every Grain of Sand,”by Gary Fagin featuring Mikaela Bennett and Justin Lee Miller (World Premiere)
+“In Every Grain of Sand” by Gary Fagin featuring Rosena Hill Jackson and Nathaniel Stempley (World Premiere)

-- Voices of Spring Waltzes, by Johann Strauss, Jr.
+Voices of Spring Waltz by Johann Strauss, Jr.

 As the event concludes, the audience is invited to waltz under the Winter Garden palms.

 Founded in 2008 under the direction of Gary S. Fagin, the Knickerbocker Chamber Orchestra brings outstanding orchestral and chamber music performances and educational programs to the downtown community, incorporating the area’s rich history into innovative presentations through collaboration with acclaimed soloists, choral, dance and literary organizations.